janvisharma/project_1340/README.md

 `cd project_1340`

-Build the main program using make. *Our makefile defaults to compiling main.cpp*
+Build the main program using make. *Our makefile defaults to compiling main.cpp.*

 `make`